Bill Ayers

-During the 1960s, Ayers was a leader of the Weather Underground militant group, described by the FBI as a terrorist group.

-In 1969, Ayers co-founded the Weather Underground, a revolutionary group modeled on the Red Guards in China active at the same time, that sought to overthrow "American imperialism."
-The Weather Underground conducted a campaign of bombing public buildings (including police stations, the United States Capitol, and the Pentagon) during the 1960s and 1970s in response to U.S. involvement in the Vietnam War.
-The bombings, which caused no fatalities, except for three members killed when one of the group's own devices accidentally exploded, resulted in Ayers being hunted as a fugitive for several years, until charges were dropped due to illegal actions by the FBI agents pursuing him and others.
+William Charles Ayers (/ɛərz/; born December 26, 1944) is an American retired professor and former community organizer.
+In 1969, Ayers co-founded the far-left militant organization the Weather Underground, a revolutionary group that sought to overthrow the United States government which they viewed as American imperialism.
+During the 1960s and 1970s, the Weather Underground conducted a campaign of bombing public buildings in opposition to U.S. involvement in the Vietnam War.
+The bombings caused no fatalities, except for three members killed when one of the group's devices accidentally exploded.
+The FBI described the Weather Underground as a domestic terrorist group.
+Ayers was hunted as a fugitive for several years, until charges were dropped due to illegal actions by the FBI agents pursuing him and others.

-Ayers is a retired professor in the College of Education at the University of Illinois at Chicago, formerly holding the titles of Distinguished Professor of Education and Senior University Scholar.
+Ayers went on to become a professor in the College of Education at the University of Illinois at Chicago, holding the titles of Distinguished Professor of Education and Senior University Scholar.
 During the 2008 U.S. presidential campaign, a controversy arose over his contacts with then-candidate Barack Obama.
-He is married to lawyer and Clinical Law Professor Bernardine Dohrn, who was also a leader in the Weather Underground.
+Investigations by The New York Times, CNN, and other news organizations concluded that Obama did not have a close relationship with Ayers.
+He is married to lawyer and law professor Bernardine Dohrn, who was also a leader in the Weather Underground.